usnistgov/mosaic/README.rst

 What's new in v1.0b3
 =================================

+**v1.0b3.1**

+- [GUI] Added multiState support to mosaicgui.
+- Analysis information such as alogirthms used, data type, etc. are now stored within a MDIO database.
+- [GUI] Autocomplete in mosaicgui only suggests database columns that are valid when used in a query.
+- Reorganized Mathematica addon code.

+**v1.0b3**

 - Fixed a bug that prevented events longer than ~700 data points from being correctly analyzed.
 - Fixed a problem that prevented event data from being correctly padded before analysis.
 - Resolves #2.
 TrajIO settings are now read in from the settings file.